Michel Brunet (figure skater)

 Michel Brunet (born December 31, 1970) is a Canadian former ice dancer.
+With Brigitte Richer, he is the 1987 Novice Canadian gold medallist, the 1988 International Junior Milan Italy gold medallist and competed at World Junior Figure Skating Championships in Australia in 1988 and Yugoslavia in 1989.
 With Jennifer Boyce, he is the 1994 Nations Cup bronze medallist and two-time Canadian national silver medallist.
 With Chantal Lefebvre, he is the 1999 Four Continents silver medallist and four-time Canadian silver medallist.
 They also competed at the 1998 Winter Olympics.
 Brunet retired from competition in 1999.
-He married Brigitte Gauthier, with whom he has two sons, Frédéric and Cédric, born in the early 2000s.
+He married Brigitte Gauthier, with whom he has two sons, Frédéric and Cédrick, born in the early 2000s.